kvandana2000/omdb/README.md

 # omdb
-to access omdb api to get Rotten Tomato's  movie rating
+python code to access OMDB Movie database API and return movie rating

+**input**:
+input ia passed as argument to this program. ex - python3 app.py avengers

+**output**:
+it produces output as
+Rotten Tomatoes Rating: 91%